| PREVENT

 watch for anorexia, vomiting, depression, and abdominal pain.
 High

+doses are usually fatal.
 Garbage is not often regarded

 as poisonous.
 After all, many animals find compost attractive.
 But